daormar/debasher/doc/design_doc_webui.md

   only connections that the engine can resolve (see "Connections").
 - **No wrong module.** Script generation refuses a program whose module would be wrong, rather than writing it (see "What script generation refuses").
+- **Import is a fixed point.** Importing a generated module gives back the model it was generated from, apart from what lives only in the program metadata, and generating and importing an imported module changes nothing;
+  both are tested (see "What the round trip preserves").
 - **No lost code.** Leaving out the code that a loaded module already provides can only remove a duplicate; when the check cannot be made, the code is written (see "Code that a loaded module already provides").